andrevechina/redux-selectors-guidelines/README.md

 A shallow compare is executed over Input Selectors outputs and the Result Function will only get executed if one of its inputs change.

-Input Selectors must always be Selectors that only access the state and never Selectors that compute derived data.
+Input Selectors must always be Selectors that only access the state or Selectors that compute derived data created with `createSelector`s.

 Input Selectors must not be defined inline.